23 Fastest WordPress Themes (With Test Data) 2023

 The X theme is also fully responsive, includes Google Web Fonts, shortcodes, bbPress, BuddyPress, Slider Revolution, Font Awesome Icons and RTL support.

-With all of these features and more, ThemeCo says this is the last WordPress theme you will have to buy!
+With all these features and more, ThemeCo says this is the last WordPress theme you must buy!
 (It’s true.)More info / Download Demo

 What Makes A WordPress Theme Fast Loading?